St. Louis Arts Awards

 EMERGING STUDENT ARTIST: Riley Carter Adams, Rising seventh grader, performed in The Rep's A Christmas Carol, Member of The Muny Kids Touring Troupe, and Star of Matilda in COCA’s Summer Musical 2022; William Austin, Cellist for the Inner Ear Youth Orchestra, Ambassador and Member of the Lincoln Middle School Orchestra, performed for the Mayor, Governor and State Senator, received first place solo/ensemble at East St. Louis Festival; Denim Browder, Rising seventh grader, conducted his first live concert in 4th grade at the St. Louis Symphony Orchestra at Powell Hall, mentored by SLSO Music Director Stéphane Denève since 2020.

-The Arts and Education Council, along with our event co-chairs and sponsors, look forward to celebrating these very deserving 2023 honorees at the St. Louis Arts Awards and their contributions in Keeping Art Happening in our community!
+The Arts and Education Council, along with our host and sponsors, look forward to celebrating these very deserving 2023 honorees at the St. Louis Arts Awards and their contributions in Keeping Art Happening in our community!
 As the steward of a vibrant ecosystem, our philosophy is simple: “What makes us human and unique is our ability to imagine.”
 For 60 years, the Arts and Education Council of St. Louis has led the charge as a key catalyst in arts advocacy, building and connecting cultural bridges through the dynamic power of the arts.
 This drives our mission to invest in the next generation of great thinkers and cultural changemakers.

 For more information about the 2023 St. Louis Arts Awards, sponsorships, and tickets, please visit KeepArtHappening.org/2023ArtsAwards